Whale Sharks: The Ultimate Experience of Scuba Diving with Sharks

 Responsible Interaction: Rules and Good Practices

 Marine protection areas have established guidelines to facilitate responsible diving with the whale sharks.
 These regulations emphasize the importance of maintaining a respectful distance, avoiding any harassment or harm, and preserving the natural behavior of the sharks.
 By adhering to these rules and practicing responsible behavior, divers can leave a positive impact on these animals and ensure their well-being.
+Here are some key points to consider:

 • Maintain a distance of 250 meters of boats around the whale shark.